uber/cadence/bench/README.md

 :warning: NOTE: This is the only bench test which doesn't require advanced visibility feature on the server.
 Make sure you set `useBasicVisibilityValidation` to true if run with basic(db) visibility.
 Also basicVisibilityValidation requires only one test load run in the same domain.
 This is because of the limitation of basic visibility now allow using workflowType and status filters at the same time.

+As the name suggests, this load tests the basic case of load testing.
+You will start a `launchWorkflow` which will execute some `launchActivities` to start `stressWorkflows`.
+Then the stressWorkflows running activities in sequential/parallel.
-As the name suggests, this load tests the basic case of starting workflows and running activities in sequential/parallel.
-Once all test workflows are started, it will wait test workflow timeout + 5 mins before checking the status of all test workflows.
+ Once all stressWorkflows are started, launchWorkflow will wait stressWorkflows timeout + 5 mins before checking the status of all test workflows.
 If the failure rate is too high, or if there's any open workflows found, the test will fail.

 The basic load can also be run in "panic" mode by setting `"panicStressWorkflow": true,` to test if server can handle large number of panic workflows (which can be caused by a bad worker deployment).